CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching: Introduction

 Inspired by the above observations, we propose ~\textbf{CATCH}, a \underline{\textbf{C}}hannel-\underline{\textbf{A}}ware M\underline{\textbf{T}}SAD framework via frequency pat\underline{\textbf{ch}}ing.
 Technically, we utilize Fourier Transformation to stretch across time and frequency domains to facilitate the detection of both point and subsequence anomalies, of which the latter can be improved by patching in the frequency domain for fine-grained modeling.
-To flexibly utilize the channel correlations in frequency bands, we propose a Channel Fusion Module (CFM) that incorporates a channel correlation discovering mechanism and utilizes masked attention through a bi-level multi-objective optimization process.
+To flexibly utilize the channel correlations in frequency bands, we propose a Channel Fusion Module (CFM) that incorporates a Channel Correlation Discovering mechanism and utilizes masked attention through a bi-level multi-objective optimization process.
 Specifically, we utilize a patch-wise mask generator to adaptively discover channel correlation for each frequency band.
 The discovered channel correlation is between CI and CD, providing both the capacity and robustness by clustering relevant channels while isolating the adverse effects from irrelevant channels.
 The contributions are summarized as follows: \begin{itemize}[left=0.3cm] \item We propose a general framework called CATCH, which enables simultaneous detection of heterogeneous point and subsequence anomalies via frequency patch learning.
 The framework enhances subsequence anomaly detection through frequency-domain patching and integrates fine-grained adaptive channel correlations across frequency bands. \item We design the CFM to fully utilize the fine-grained channel correlations.
-Driven by a bi-level multi-objective optimization algorithm, the CFM is able to iteratively discover appropriate channel correlations and facilitate the isolation of irrelevent channels and the clustering of relevent channels, which provides both the capacity and robustness. \item We conduct extensive experiments on 21 multivariate datasets.
-The results show that CATCH outperforms state-of-the-art baselines.
-Additionally, all datasets and code are avaliable at \href{https://anonymous.4open.science/r/CATCH-E535}{https://anonymous.4open.science/r/CATCH-E535}. \end{itemize}
+Driven by a bi-level multi-objective optimization algorithm, the CFM is able to iteratively discover appropriate channel correlations and facilitate the isolation of irrelevant channels and the clustering of relevant channels, which provides both the capacity and robustness. \item We conduct extensive experiments on 24 multivariate datasets.
+The results show that CATCH outperforms state-of-the-art baselines. \end{itemize}